 After wrapping principle photography on the crowd-funded “Nightwing: The Series” (2014), a YouTube series with more than 6 million views to date, he moved back to his native Los Angeles, California.
 In 2015, he was accepted into a private cinematography institute founded by two members of the American Society Cinematographers where Benjamin had the chance to study under and learn first-hand from several members of ASC.
 The year and a half following had Benjamin shooting several narrative short films and documentary projects, one of which was featured in Filmmaker Magazine (March, 2017) for his work on the documentary series “The Witness Project”.

 To date Benjamin has worked on several feature-length and short, narrative, documentary, commercial, and industrial films.
-He has worked with such artists as Anastacia, James Maslow, and The Dear Hunter.
+He has worked with such artists as Anastacia, Caught a Ghost, and The Dear Hunter.
 He has worked on corporate & commercial projects for The Discovery Channel, Audi, Google, AOL, McDonald’s, Walmart, SXSW, Ready At Dawn Studios, and Sony Entertainment.
 He continues to freelance as a director of photography and camera operator and holds a membership in good standing with the Society of Camera Operators.
-When he's not on set, Benjamin can be found reading copious amounts of fiction, practicing his inability to paint watercolors, or immersing himself in art history.
+When he's not on set, Benjamin can be found volunteering at the ASC clubhouse, reading copious amounts of fiction, practicing his inability to paint watercolors, or immersing himself in art history.
 He tends to loathe selfies, but enjoys a fine tequila or mezcal.

 For professional bookings or materials request you may contact him here.